Oil majors reverse decade of stalled growth to beat supply crunch fears

 But the development still challenges the predominant narrative in the notoriously cyclical oil sector - that the reduction of investment during more than two years of low prices would lead to a supply crunch by the end of this decade.

-Many executives including the head of Total Patrick Pouyanne and Eni's Claudio Descalzi as well as the International Energy Agency have predicted a crunch by 2020, based on low levels of investments in new projects.
+Many executives including the head of Total Patrick Pouyanne and Eni's Claudio Descalzi as well as the IEA have predicted a crunch by 2020, based on low levels of investments in new projects.

+"The investor mindset is switching to growth again," said Anish Kapadia, analyst at investment bank Tudor, Pickering, Holt& Co.

 THE EXXON-VS-SHELL RACE